Marco Fanno Prize

 The Marco Fanno Prize was founded in 2004 to celebrate our department's research quality among young researchers.
 It was awarded annually until 2014.

-Last year the prize was re-established with a new formula - two prizes, one for Economics, one for Accounting/Management.
+In 2022, the prize was re-established with a new formula - two prizes, one for Economics, one for Accounting/Management.

 More than a competition, it is an opportunity to recognise the quality of our young talents' work.